haoshiyou/haoshiyou-uniapp/README.md

 - Intention Parsing
   - [X] SeekInstruction
   - [X] JoinRoom + which room
-  - [1] PostListing
+  - [X] PostListing

 - Info Extraction
-  - [1] Extract Text
+  - [1] Extract Text with haoshiyou-ai
-  - [1] Download Image, downsample and upload to Cloudinary, Get ID
+  - [X] Download Image, downsample and upload to Cloudinary, Get ID #tested

 - Other
  - [2] Downsize friendships? not so soon